bearcott/notes/sophomore/physEM/lesson13.md

 - current is the same no matter thickness of wire
 - current can vary using even the same battery

+**power** is
+- the rate of energy dissipated across something
+- the rate at which energy is converted to another form
+- ITS A RATE `V * I`

 *questions*
 - would you subtract the 16V and not the 8V in 25.46?
+- is EMF the potential difference?